allaboutapps/A3ParallaxScrollView/README.md

 ##Usage:
 Add the QuartzCore Framework and the **A3ParallaxScrollView** directory to your project.
 Initialize a **A3ParallaxScrollView** like any other View by code or in the InterfaceBuilder.
-Now you can add any view to it with an specified acceleration:
+Now you can add any views to it with a specified acceleration:

 `- (void)addSubview:(UIView *)view withAcceleration:(CGPoint) acceleration`